AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 ## Sections or groups

-_Sections_ inform GenStudio that fields in this section require a high degree of coherence.
+_Sections_ inform GenStudio for Performance Marketers that fields in this section require a high degree of coherence.
 Establishing this relationship helps the AI to generate content that matches creative elements in the section.

 Use a prefix of your choice in the field name to indicate a field is part of a section or group.